orab/SpanBuilder/README.md

 # SpanBuilder

-An utils class for manipulating Android Spans.
+A utils class for manipulating Android Spans.